RonnyA/nd-120/README.md

 # Microcode #

-The [Microcode](Microcode/readme.md) dump is from a ND-120 3202 CPU Board is Version 14/L
+The [Microcode](Code/Microcode/readme.md) dump is from a ND-120 3202 CPU Board is Version 14/L
 The source code is also for the L version.

+# 68705 #

+[ROM dump](Code/68705/readme.md) of the MC68705U3 (M6805 8-bit CPU, on-chip RAM, I/O and Timer)

+Big thanks to Matthieu Benoit for reading the data out of the chip.

 # Schematic drawings #